hansm4543/Internship-Webshop/README.md

 </br>

 ## How to boot the application:
-* For backend, with CMD you have to move to backend folder and type yarn start.
+* For backend, with CMD you have to move to backend folder, then type yarn build and after that type yarn start.
 * For frontend, with CMD you have to move to webshop folder and type npm start.

 </br>